Best Boxing Day sale deals on air fryers 2022

 The best air fryer deals in the Boxing Day 2022 sales: Ninja, Tefal, Tower and more

-These post-Christmas offers on top-notch devices are so good, it’s like Santa brought them himself
+These post-Christmas offers on energy efficient devices are so good, it’s like Santa brought them himself

 We drank, we ate, we’ve been merry, and now it’s time for phase two.
-The wine goggles have come off and our eyes are fully focussed on Boxing Day.
+The wine goggles have come off and our eyes are fully focussed on the Boxing Day sales.

 Top brands and retailers are all participating in the sale event, with some even starting a few days early, offering Boxing Day deals on everything from mattresses and tech to fashion, Amazon devices and more.

-Whether it’s a Nintendo Switch, Lego set or Apple AirPods you’re after, there’s discounts aplenty with the likes of John Lewis, Currys, Very and more slashing prices across a whole range of products.
+Whether it’s a Nintendo Switch, Lego set or Apple AirPods you’re after, there are discounts aplenty with the likes of John Lewis, Currys, Very and more slashing prices across a whole range of products.

 After years of covering big sales events, our team of IndyBest experts are on hand to separate the misleading deals from the gems, only bringing you the most genuine offers that are worth splurging on.
 Quality is key and we’ve selected the best savings from trusted brands, recommending products we know and love.